Tylomelania: Distribution

-These freshwater snails are endemic to Sulawesi in Indonesia, with the vast majority restricted to Lake Poso and the Malili Lake system (consisting of Matano and Towuti, and the smaller Lontoa (Wawantoa), Mahalona, Masapi).
+Tylomelania are endemic to Sulawesi in Indonesia, with the vast majority restricted to Lake Poso and the Malili Lake system (consisting of Matano and Towuti, and the smaller Lontoa (Wawantoa), Mahalona, Masapi).

-They probably cannot live at an altitude above about 700 m.
+They most likely cannot inhabit altitudes above roughly 700 m.

 Species

 There were known 34 described species in 2005.
 Thomas von Rintelen with colleagues described 15 new species of Tylomelania in 2003–2008.